Built Environment and Construction: Skills and Training

-This guide brings together key resources to help you find information relating to Built Environment, Fire and Civil Engineering courses
+This guide brings together key resources to help you find information relating to Built Environment, Construction and Civil Engineering courses

 A librarian delivering an in person tutorial to a student